-- At any time after the signal to start has been given any outside assistance to a competitor by voice, signs, electronic, training device or remote assistance, except as listed below, whether solicited or not, which in the opinion of the Judge might improve the competitor's performance, incurs elimination at the Judge's discretion. - 2 The following acts of assistance are not penalised at any time: - 1 Medical or veterinary assistance. - 2 Assistance given in the prevention of danger to competitors or public. - 3 Picking up and handing back to a mounted competitor his/her spectacles.
+- 1 At any time after the signal to start has been given any outside assistance to a competitor by voice, signs, electronic, training device or remote assistance, except as listed below, whether solicited or not, whether from outside or inside the arena, which in the opinion of the Judge might improve the competitor's performance, incurs elimination at the Judge's discretion. - 2 The following acts of assistance are not penalised at any time: - 1 Medical or veterinary assistance. - 2 Assistance given in the prevention of danger to competitors or public. - 3 Picking up and handing back to a mounted competitor his/her spectacles.